nextstrain/auspice/docs-src/docs/introduction/overview.md

 > I think this page should describe auspice rather than how to run it.

+> I agree with ^.
+Especially as a newbie to the phylogenetics world, I'd really like to know more about the power of auspice: Why should I use it?
+What is its basic functionality?
+Even though this is the docs, I think a little bit of marketing would be appropriate. -- Cassia

 > Please not that these docs describe the newest version of auspice (versions 1.35+).
 The new APIs are in flux and we expect they will change before version 2.0 is released.
 If you use these versions of auspice we would love to hear about your experiences!
 (Contact links at the bottom of the page).